ANL-CEEESA/UnitCommitment.jl/docs/format.md

 Current limitations
 -------------------

-* All reserves are system-wide.
-Zonal reserves are not currently supported.
 * Network topology remains the same for all time periods
 * Only N-1 transmission contingencies are supported.
 Generator contingencies are not currently supported.
 * Time-varying minimum production amounts are not currently compatible with ramp/startup/shutdown limits.